Skip to content

 Area of study

-Languages, cultures, and humanities programs
+Languages, cultures & humanities programs

 The study of languages, cultures, and humanities at UT will help you understand the world and the things that bind us together.
 These programs will sharpen your critical thinking skills as you will be challenged to engage in complex analysis of the world, past and present.
 Our students have the opportunity to study abroad in dozens of countries and learn from internationally recognized professors who welcome their collaboration on research.
 Career opportunities in this field range from government intelligence to health care and could take you anywhere in the world.